ancap-ch/from-en/en/Universally Preferable Behaviour/p03_ch03_01_existence_versus_non-existence.md

 God does not possess mass or energy, or display the effects of mass or energy – God in fact is not detectable or verifiable in any way, shape or form, either through the senses, or through rationality.

-Thus if I say, “God exists,” what I am really saying is:
+Thus if I say, “God exists”, what I am really saying is:

 “*That which exists must be detectable; God cannot be detectable, but God exists – therefore that which does not exist, exists.*”

-In other words, by saying “God exists,” I have created an insurmountable contradiction.
-I have defined “existence” as “non-existence,” which makes about as much sense as defining “life” as “inanimate matter,” or a rock as “the opposite of a rock,” or a “square” as a “circle.”
+In other words, by saying “God exists”, I have created an insurmountable contradiction.
+I have defined “existence” as “non-existence”, which makes about as much sense as defining “life” as “inanimate matter”, or a rock as “the opposite of a rock”, or a “square” as a “circle.”

-Similarly, if I create some alternate universe where “non-existence equals existence” and “contradiction equals consistency” and “truth equals falsehood” and “irrationality equals rationality,” then what I have really done is create a realm called “error,” put everything in it which is not true, and defined this realm as a place where “error equals truth.”[^2]
+Similarly, if I create some alternate universe where “non-existence equals existence” and “contradiction equals consistency” and “truth equals falsehood” and “irrationality equals rationality”, then what I have really done is create a realm called “error”, put everything in it which is not true, and defined this realm as a place where “error equals truth.”[^2]

 Of course, people do not create this “alternate universe” in order to invalidate truth within our own universe, but rather to rescue that which is erroneous in reality, and call it true.
 For instance, no one who argues “God may exist in another universe, so you cannot claim that God does not exist” ever argues “*I* may not exist in that other universe, so you cannot claim that I exist here.”